patrickamsler/ml-notes/readme.md

 ### Multiclass Classification

 Y can take more than two possible values.
 The output layer has one neuron for each class.
 The activation function is softmax, which squashes the output between 0 and 1 and normalizes the output so that the sum of the outputs is 1.
+The output of neuron is the predicted probability for the class.

 ![alt text](images/multiclass_classification.png)